 3. How will menopause affect my sex life?

 4. How does menopause affect other diseases or conditions I have?

 5. Does menopause increase my risk for other conditions?
 What tests or screenings should I have now, and how often?

 Estrogen alone can increase the risk of endometrial or uterine cancer -- since it stimulates cell growth -- but progestin counteracts that risk.
 However, progestin and estrogen both have negative side effects like irregular bleeding, headaches, bloating, and breast swelling and pain.
 You may even develop an artificial monthly period, depending on the dosage you're on.

 Estrogen may be used alone in women who have had a hysterectomy.

 Recently, research on HRT through the Women's Health Initiative turned up some controversial findings: Heart attacks, strokes, blood clots, and breast cancer occurred more often in women taking combination HRT.
 Taking estrogen alone slightly increased the risk of stroke and blood clots and didn't appear to increase or decrease the risk of heart disease.
 No increased risk of breast cancer was found for those women on estrogen-only therapy.

 Combination and estrogen-only HRT are still effective therapies for helping to prevent osteoporosis as well as for relieving menopausal symptoms such as hot flashes.
-While not appropriate for everyone, these treatments may still have their place for some women facing menopause or menopause-related issues, including osteoporosis.
+While not appropriate for everyone, these treatments may still have their place for some women facing menopause or menopause-related issues.

 Alternative Treatments for Menopause

-As an alternative treatment for menopause symptoms, your doctor may prescribe a vaginal estrogen cream to help stop the thinning of vaginal tissues and improve lubrication.
+As an alternative treatment for menopause symptoms of the vagina, your doctor may prescribe a vaginal estrogen cream to help stop the thinning of vaginal tissues and improve lubrication.